LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 To make a finer output, we can chain more handlers together.

 !> Don't forget to add there names in the Process [Handlers](#parent-handler-para) list.<br/>
-If you forgot to add them, The plugin will output a warning in Rainmeter log window and the process will not work.
+If you forgot to add them, the plugin will stop working after outputting an error in Rainmeter log window.

 Also Lets rename them to keep things more descriptive.